Zinc: Mining and processing

 Zinc is the fourth most common metal in use, trailing only iron, aluminium, and copper with an annual production of about 13 million tonnes.
 The world's largest zinc producer is Nyrstar, a merger of the Australian OZ Minerals and the Belgian Umicore.
-About 70% of the world's zinc originates from mining, while the remaining 30% comes from recycling secondary zinc.
+Nearly 70% of the world's zinc originates from mining, while over 30% comes from recycling secondary zinc.
+The proportion of recycled zine is predicted to increase to over 50% by 2050.

 Commercially pure zinc is known as Special High Grade, often abbreviated SHG, and is 99.995% pure.

 Worldwide, 95% of new zinc is mined from sulfidic ore deposits, in which sphalerite (ZnS) is nearly always mixed with the sulfides of copper, lead and iron.
 Zinc mines are scattered throughout the world, with the main areas being China, Australia, and Peru.
 China produced 38% of the global zinc output in 2014.

 Zinc metal is produced using extractive metallurgy.
 The ore is finely ground, then put through froth flotation to separate minerals from gangue (on the property of hydrophobicity), to get a zinc sulfide ore concentrate consisting of about 50% zinc, 32% sulfur, 13% iron, and 5% SiO_{2}.

 Roasting converts the zinc sulfide concentrate to zinc oxide: